Paibok: Earthfall

-Paibok was next seen as one of the few convicts to survive when the prison transport vessel Dredge 01 crashed on its way to Kyln.
-The prison ship crashed on Earth, near the town of Coot's Bluff in Alaska, and Paibok immediately took command of the other survivors (Lunatik and the Blood Brothers) in an attempt to salvage the wrecked ship's technology and escape the planet.
-Paibok's plan also involved taking control of Coot's Bluff and using the terrified population as slave labor — something which brought his renegades into conflict with the only other survivor of the crash, Drax the Destroyer.
+Paibok, Lunatik, and the Blood Brothers land in Alaska when the prison transport vessel Dredge 01 crashes on its way to the prison Kyln.
+Paibok takes command of the other survivors, intending to take control of the nearby town Coot's Bluff and use the population as slave labor — something which brought his renegades into conflict with the only other survivor of the crash, Drax the Destroyer.

-Initially, Paibok and his allies defeated Drax, leaving him for dead.
-However, Drax somehow recovered — and then hunted down his attackers, killing Lunatik and one of the Blood Brothers.
-Paibok's escape plan was abandoned and, faced with death at the hands of a vengeful Drax, he activated a distress beacon that he had secretly salvaged from the wreck — summoning another ship and surrendering himself to the authorities who had previously imprisoned him.
+Paibok and his allies defeat Drax, leaving him for dead.
+Drax recovers and hunts down Paibok's group, killing Lunatik and one of the Blood Brothers.
+Faced with death at the hands of a vengeful Drax, Paibok activates a distress beacon that he had secretly salvaged from the wreck, summoning another ship and allowing himself to be imprisoned.

 Annihilation

 Paibok later reappears fighting for Annihilus and his allies, as part of the Annihilation Wave.
 Following the death of Annihilus, the parasites injected into Paibok to force his obedience cease functioning.
 He briefly joins forces with Terrax and the Delinquent to kill Randau the Space Parasite, a being that had been slaughtering innocents.
 After the battle, which ends with the destruction of the planet by Terrax, he convinces the addled Delinquent to craft a spaceship.
 They return to what remains of the Skrull Empire.